 \section{Abstract}

 We consider the at-the-money strike derivative of implied volatility as the maturity tends to zero.
-Our main results quantify the growth of the slope for infinite activity exponential L\'evy models.
-As auxiliary results, we obtain the limiting values of short maturity digital call options.
+Our main results quantify the behavior of the slope for infinite activity exponential L\'evy models including a Brownian component.
+As auxiliary results, we obtain asymptotic expansions of short maturity at-the-money digital call options, using Mellin transform asymptotics.
 Finally, we discuss when the at-the-money slope is consistent with the steepness of the smile wings, as given by Lee's moment formula.